Tickets are not on sale yet – check back soon.

 You can sign up for our newsletter, like us on Facebook or follow us on Twitter to get the announcement first — we only send event-related infos.

-Our third event will be on March 26th, 7pm at St. Oberholz.
+Our next event will be on March 26th at 7pm in the Sankt Oberholz apartments.

 The interview will be led by Christoph Raethke.
 Christoph has been working in the digital industry for over 17 years.
 He has run two semesters of the Founder Institute and is the founder of the Berlin Startup Academy — Berlin’s boutique, independent Startup Accelerator.
 In addition to that, Christoph is a frequent speaker at international events and renown for his critical and thought-provoking views.

 Our event takes place in the St. Oberholz apartments.
 As the central meeting point of Berlin's digital scene, there could be no better setting for our intimate “fireside chat” interviews.

 21:15 Networking (take a drink and share your business card)

 Live as if you were a real Berliner: Crystal clear lakes, palm-lined beaches, historical sights and landmarks – this is what you won’t find at Rosenthaler Platz.
 What we have to offer is something rather different: a fresh breeze of WiFi blows up high into our sophisticated third and fourth floor apartments.
 Enjoy urban comfort and the exceptional St. Oberholz style for either peaceful contemplation or vibrant city life as well as for busy meetings and conferences.

 It takes creativity, patience, energy, courage, trust and capital to start a company and to develop an idea into an innovative and promising business model.
 Founders must fully concentrate on the most important key for success – the rigorous implementation of the business idea.

 EY supports entrepreneurs in all material strategy, business, tax, legal and financial aspects to enable them to fully concentrate on developing their business.
 This includes especially investor relations, internationalization as well as exit readiness programs.